spy16/parens/README.md

     - Standard functions should be registered not build-in.
 3. Interoperable
     - Should be able to expose Go values inside LISP and vice versa without custom signatures.

+Parens is *NOT*:

+1. An implementaion of a particular LISP dialect (like scheme, common-lisp etc.)
+2. A new dialect if LISP

 ## TODO